jaztonchern/curly-pancake/README.md

 # curly-pancake

+This repository is a page containing my personal information.

-This repository documents how to deploy a container on Docker.
+Below documents how to edit the webpage locally and deploy in a container on Docker.

 ## 1. Clone the repository to a local device